DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 Everything was imbued with a silly sense of humor, which made it not only fun to play, but to share as well.
 Personally, I think this is what made R.E.P.O. so successful—You didn’t have to try to make a funny clip because the game was designed for it.

-After all, the majority of gamers in 2025 discover new games through social media such as TikTok and YouTube where others can authentically share their gameplay.
+The majority of gamers in 2025 discover new games through social media such as TikTok and YouTube where others can authentically share their gameplay.
 Tapping into this as a fellow indie dev is crucial as traditional marketing “dies off”.

 <h3 class="post-h3">Key takeaway for indies:</h3>